kiorky/openstack-salt-states/README.rst

 .. contents::

 - :**Status**: Not all is implemented yet !
-- :**disclaimer**: based to deploy on ubuntu server and tested with openstack **grizzly*
+- :**disclaimer**: based to deploy on ubuntu server and tested with openstack **grizzly**
 - :**note**: Idea is to grab as much info from pillar as we can to offer flexibility in configuration, please read the states to see avalaible options

-These states are flexible and extensible.
+- These states are flexible and extensible.
-They are designed to do large multi-node deployments, and to allow for auto-discovery of different services and addresses.
+- They are designed to do large multi-node deployments,
-There are few requirements for use.
+- There are few requirements for use.

 Where to put it